Spray your clothes with permethrin repellent when working or recreating in tick-infested areas (permethrin should not be used on skin)

 Use insect repellent on skin with picaridin (can be used on clothes too)

-Carry a tick kit and have tick kits accessible in your car and at home (or add fine nose tweezers and small bags to first aid kits)
+Carry a tick kit and have tick kits accessible in your car and at home (or add fine, needle-nose tweezers, and small bags to first aid kits)

 Wear light-colored clothing (so you can see the ticks)